istio/istio.io/content/en/blog/2019/app-identity-and-access-adapter/index.md

 - If you use the App Identity and Access adapter for Web Applications you should not create more than a single replica of the adapter.
 Due to the way Envoy Proxy was handling HTTP headers it was impossible to return multiple `Set-Cookie` headers from Mixer back to Envoy.
 Therefore we couldn't set all the cookies required for handling Web Application scenarios.
 The issue was recently addressed in Envoy and Mixer and we're planning to address this in future versions of our adapter. **Note that this only affects Web Applications, and doesn't affect Backend Apps and APIs in any way**.

-- As a general best practice you should always consider using mTLS for any in-cluster communications.
-At the moment the communications channel between Mixer and App Identity and Access adapter currently does not use mTLS.
+- As a general best practice you should always consider using mutual-tls for any in-cluster communications.
+At the moment the communications channel between Mixer and App Identity and Access adapter currently does not use mutual-tls.
 In future we plan to address this by implementing an approach described in the [Mixer Adapter developer guide](https://github.com/istio/istio/wiki/Mixer-Out-of-Process-Adapter-Walkthrough#step-7-encrypt-connection-between-mixer-and-grpc-adapter).

 ## Summary